nuta/operating-system-in-1000-lines/website/en/08-exception.md

 It reads why the exception has occurred, and triggers a kernel panic for debugging purposes.

-Let's define the various macros used here in `kernel.h:
+Let's define the various macros used here in `kernel.h`:

 ```c [kernel.h]
 #include "common.h"